Badi3/ButtonWithASideIcon/README.md

 # Button With A Side Icon

-An easy and convenient way to do buttons with side icons
+An easy and convenient way to do buttons with side icons without having to care about insets and images sizes.

 ## This is a Swift 5 version